txich/AirdropSmartContract/README.md

 Airdrop is shared equally between all registered users.
 You can register an address only once.
 You need at least 1 eth to register. (changeable)

+The Contract was tested using Hardhat.
+Use in mainnet on your own risk.